formidable-coffee/fotos/PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  Instead of scrolling and trying to load thousands of photos, a user is presented with a curated view with a few represnative photos.
+  Instead of scrolling and trying to load thousands of photos, a user is presented with a curated view with a few representative photos.

 ## Quote from You ##
   > A quote from a spokesperson in your company.